ai4life-opencalls/oc_1_project_3/README.md

 1. Load all normalized images into Fiji.
 2. By default, the image might be loaded as a z-stack.
-Click on `Image > Properties...`, and set the number of slices to 1, and the number of frames point equal to the number of images.
+Click on `Image > Properties...`, and set the number of slices to 1, and the number of frames equal to the number of images.
 Click `OK` and save the stack as a tiff image.
 3. Load the stack again in Fiji.
 4. In the search bar of Fiji, type `Labkit` and click on `Open current image with Labkit`.
 5. Create the different labels corresponding to the classes you need (e.g. background, tissue, collagen, cells).
+It helps to make colors similar to the image, but also visible enough when overlaid (this comes with experience with Labkit).
 6. For each label, select the brush (brush size 1) and draw small scribbles in the most representative pixels and borders of the class.
 Do not label too much at the beginning.
 7. Add a Labkit classifier and train it.
-8. Observe the results and correct by adding a few labels to the area where the classifier is not performing well.
+8. Observe the results and correct them by adding a few labels to the area where the classifier is not performing well.
 9. Move to another slice of the stack often, in order to create a classifier that generalizes well.
+10. You can toggle the view between the classifier result and the original image using the little eye icons.
-10. Once you are happy with the results, save the classifier (`Segmentation > Save Classifier ...`) and write down the order of the classes.
+11. Once you are happy with the results, save the classifier (`Segmentation > Save Classifier ...`) and write down the order of the classes.